harshnisar/ml-india/_posts/2017-03-30-ml-india-interview-minta-thomas.md

 from the [School of Physical Sciences, JNU](http://www.jnu.ac.in/SPS/){:target="_blank"}, encouraged me to work on ‘[Wavelet Analysis](http://journals.ametsoc.org/doi/pdf/10.1175/1520-0477(1998)079%3C0061%3AAPGTWA%3E2.0.CO%3B2){:target="_blank"}’ in Computational Biology for [miscRNA](http://dotnetbio.github.io/Help/html/8cb9f886-814a-d720-8316-0e48da1d0975.htm){:target="_blank"}
 structure prediction.
-This is how I got introduced into machine learning.
+This is how I got introduced to machine learning.
 I learned MATLAB, apart from other programming languages and tools in Bioinformatics, and I believe it is one of the better tools that people are using in machine learning.
 After I